by Karen & Grace Morris

 Cut a piece of lace 6 inches long.
 Fold the cut ends to the center.
-With a 6 inch pipe cleaner (I used a sparkly one) twist one end over the center of the lace.
+With a 6-inch pipe cleaner twist one end over the center of the lace.

-On the other end of the wire make a circle for a halo.
-I folded it around the tip of my finger.
+On the other end of the wire, make a circle for a halo.
+Folded it around the tip of your finger.